kanedata/ixbrl-parse/README.md

 ## Development

 The module is setup for development using [hatch](https://hatch.pypa.io/latest/).
+It should be possible to run tests and linting without needed hatch, however.

 ### Run tests